-Astellas, the manufacturer of fezolinetant, is seeking approval for fezolinetant 45 mg based primarily on efficacy data from the Skylight 1 and Skylight 2 trials.32 These trials were conducted in the U.S., Canada and Europe with 30 mg and 45 mg treatment arms, with findings of statistically significant improvements in VMS frequency and severity in both arms compared to placebo.
-However, the Moonlight 1 trial, another Phase 3 study that was conducted in China, Korea and Taiwan, failed to find statistically significant improvements in the VMS frequency and severity compared for the 30 mg dose compared to placebo.
-It is unclear whether the difference in findings between the Moonlight and Skylight trials at the 30 mg dose were due to type 1 error (that is, the statistically significant finding for the Skylight trials were spurious) or due to differences in characteristics of the enrolled populations such as demographics (e.g. the Skylight trials enrolled fewer than 1% Asian participants), diet, health and health behaviors.
-However, the discrepancy in trial outcomes results in increased uncertainty about the efficacy of fezolinetant.
+Astellas, the manufacturer of fezolinetant, is seeking approval for fezolinetant 45 mg based primarily on efficacy data from the Skylight 1 and Skylight 2 trials.104 These trials were conducted in the U.S., Canada and Europe with 30 mg and 45 mg treatment arms, with findings of statistically significant improvements in VMS frequency and severity in both arms compared to placebo.
+However, the Moonlight 1 trial, another Phase III study that was conducted in China, Korea and Taiwan, failed to find statistically significant improvements in the VMS frequency and severity compared for the 30 mg dose compared to placebo.
+Because detailed data from the Skylight and Moonlight trials has not been published, it is unclear whether the difference in findings between the Moonlight and Skylight trials at the 30 mg dose were due to type 1 error (that is, the statistically significant finding for the Skylight trials were spurious) or due to differences in characteristics of the enrolled populations such as demographics (e.g. the Skylight trials enrolled fewer than 1% Asian participants), diet, health and health behaviors.
+However, even though the discrepancy in trial outcomes was at a lower dose than is under consideration for approval by the FDA, such results cause increased uncertainty about the overall efficacy of fezolinetant, particularly for different subpopulations.